alexeystn/betaflight/README.md

 # Betaflight 4.3.0-STN

-This is Betaflight 4.3 fork by AlexeyStn with three major features:
+This is Betaflight 4.3 fork by AlexeyStn with four major features:

 * IMU level recovery
 * Heart rate OSD element